-Contemporary Still Life
+Contemporary Still Life — PRICE ON REQUEST

 This catalogue accompanies Contemporary Still Life, an exhibition presented at the Renaissance Society, October 8–26, 1974.
 The exhibition brought together approximately fifty paintings, sculptures, drawings, tapestries, and photographs executed since 1960 with the intention of encouraging a rethinking of the traditionally narrow definition of still life.